 Palate has tart yellow apple, caramel sauce, saturated oak board, honey, water chestnuts, tart peach jam, Jasmine flowers, with medium acidity and intense finish, lightly drying, very powerful.

 We should have opened all the prior bottles two days in advance, this is just approaching the pinnacle of its enjoyment, wow.
 Enjoy now or the next 2-4 years, from proper storage.
-Updating from 92 to 94 points. — a year ago
+Updating from 92 to 94 points. — 3 years ago

 13’ Roots Wine Company The Barrel Project Grenache.

 Red hue color.
 Let it open up in the glass for 10 minutes.
 Juicy & ripe, this bursts open with a flavorful rich fruity cherry compote & red licorice spice.
-It's light bodied & ready for near-term drinking, and yet has the acid backing to age a couple more years. — a year ago
+It's light bodied & ready for near-term drinking, and yet has the acid backing to age a couple more years. — 3 years ago